 - How do the three religions differ in their understanding of poverty and wealth, and in their justifications for giving charity?
 How does religious duty to be charitable translate into private and public virtue?

 - How do charitable institutions affect cross-cultural interactions--between different cultures and religions, as well as between dominant and minority groups?
 How are poor and needy outsiders of the faith treated?
 How do such institutions affect social--not just confessional--cohesion and community building?
 For instance, what is the role of faith-based mutual benefit societies among immigrants?

-The Center for Intercultural Studies at Saint Louis University invites proposals for papers that take an innovative, interdisciplinary approach to explore the practice of cultural translation in these three fields.
-A paper would ideally include a specific case study illustrating a distinctive problem and its theoretical underpinnings.
-Submissions should include: a one-page abstract of the paper, with a title and name of the author; the author's brief curriculum vitae; postal address; email address; and phone number.
-Complete proposals should be emailed as attachments in Microsoft Word to: email@example.com The deadline for submissions is December 15, 2013.
+Selected papers will be considered for publication in a volume of proceedings.
+Proposals should include: a one-page abstract of the paper, with a title and name of the author; the author's brief curriculum vitae; postal address; email address; and phone number.
+Complete proposals should be emailed as attachments in MS Word with a subject line "Charity Conference" to Ms. Mary Bokern at email@example.com The deadline for submissions is December 10, 2014.